Android-for-Python/Android-for-Python-Users/README.md

 ```

 It is possible to [debug using an emulator](#appendix-b--using-an-emulator) but this is not recomended initially, as it adds unknowns to the debug process.
 The emulator is useful for checking a debugged app on various devices and Android versions.

+## Slow App Start

+On the desktop if you start a Kivy app from a desktop icon, the app is slower to start that say from an IDE.
+This is because Python has to start, on Android the same delay due to Python starting exists.
+On Android the splash screen is used to distract from this delay; the splash screen is a work around, not a cause of the delay.

+If your app is *unusually slow* to start it is because it is doing too much work in the `build()` and `on_start()` methods.
+This is your code, you can change this behavior.
+Common causes are monolithic `kv`, compute intensive Python in the above methods, or I/O intensive Python in the above methods.

+A solution for monolithic `kv` is to have a `kv` file for each screen and to instantiate the screen manager in Python.
+At `build()` only the first screen is added to the screen manager.
+Other screens are built and added after `on_start()`, either on demand or on some schedule.
+This is known as lazy loading.

+Another common solution is to schedule any initial compute or I/O intensive tasks to occur after `on_start()`, either on demand or on some schedule.

+There may be other causes, its your code.

 # Android Hardware